Army of Naples: Armistice

-Insurrection of the Iazzaroni
+Insurrection of the Lazzaroni

 The people of Naples, infuriated by the armistice and feeling betrayed by the viceroy, General Mack and the Citta, armed themselves.
 They took weapons from the Damas division when it came ashore and also from the Dillon brigade, which Mack had sent to Pignatelli to stop the insurrection.
 The viceroy fled to Sicily and Mack, who had at first believed it possible to reorganize the Neapolitan army, also had to flee.
 Naples was entirely under the power of the insurgents and existed in a state of anarchy for three days.
 Prince Moliterno and the duke of Rocca Romana, who were named chiefs of the insurrection thanks to their popularity, were at last able to calm the disorder.
-The remains of the Neapolitan army, menaced by the revolting Iazzaroni, sought refuge in the French camps.
+The remains of the Neapolitan army, menaced by the revolting Lazzaroni, sought refuge in the French camps.
 All that remained of this army, raised at such high expense, was dispersed in two days.